Port of Hamburg, Germany

 The tunnel, 1,470 feet long from shaft to shaft, is divided into two tubes, one serving northbound and the other southbound traffic.
 Each tube has a roadway 6 feet wide, bordered on each side by walks 4 3/4 feet wide.

-When ice or heavy fog impedes ferry traffic, the tunnel is closed to vehicular traffic during rush hours, at which times as many as 70,000 people can utilize it in one day.
-There is no charge assessed pedestrians; vehicles pay according to a set schedule.
+When ice or heavy fog impedes ferry traffic, the tunnel is closed to vehicular traffic during rush hours.
+At these times, as many as 70,000 people can utilize it in one day.
+Pedestrians are not charged; vehicles pay according to a set schedule.

 Interior View of Fruit Shed "C" at the Port of Hamburg.